matthew-brett/pydagogue/git_object_types.rst

     git cat-file -t {{ a-flag-tree }}

-The tree object contains a file with one line per file in a directory, and each line giving file permissions, *object type*, object hash and filename.
-*Object type* is usually one of "blob" for a file or "tree" for a subdirectory [#directory-tree-types]_.
+The tree object contains one line per file or subdirectory, with each line giving file permissions, *object type*, object hash and filename.  *Object type* is usually one of "blob" for a file or "tree" for a subdirectory [#directory-tree-types]_.

 .. prizerun::

     git cat-file -p {{ a-flag-tree }}

+Notice the line linking the hash value |a-flag-paper-obj| with the filename ``nobel_prize_paper.txt``.

 Commit object type
 ------------------

-There is a commit object type.

 We already know that the hash of the current commit object is |a-flag|.
 This is an object of type "commit":